 You should select the person(s) recommending you carefully.
 You should ask someone who can speak to your ability to perform academically.
 Typically, these are written by a work supervisor, former professor or colleague.

 Do I need to submit an official transcript from each college and university I have attended?

 Yes.
-Each applicant is asked to submit an official transcript (mailed directly from the college or university attended) to Bellarmine.
-This includes institutions in which only one or two courses were taken.
-The address to mail the information to is: Bellarmine University, Office of Graduate Admission, 2001 Newburg Road, Louisville, KY 40205
+Each applicant is asked to submit an official transcript from each college or university attended (mailed directly from the college or university attended) to Bellarmine.
+This includes institutions at which only one or two courses were taken.
+The address to mail the information to is: Bellarmine University, Office of Graduate Admission, 2001 Newburg Road, Louisville, KY 40205.

 What is the definition of an official transcript?

 An official transcript is one that is mailed directly from the institution to Bellarmine University and is not marked "Issued to Student".